 The man who outsmarted IQ

-In Frames of Mind (first published in 1983) he rejected the theory that dominated the previous century - that there is a single "general intelligence" that we all have to some greater or lesser degree, which can support any of a wide range of traits, skills and achievements.
+In Frames of Mind (first published in 1983) he rejected the theory that there is a single "general intelligence" that we all have to some greater or lesser degree, which can support any of a wide range of traits, skills and achievements.
 Under this theory, Leonardo da Vinci and Winston Churchill, cricketer Don Bradman and Haitian abolitionist Toussaint L'Ouverture, Miles Davis and Marie Curie, all have high IQs; they just turned those IQs to different ends.

 The single intelligence or "g" theory ought to be familiar - it was the basis for the 11-plus, IQ tests and Mensa, and it underlies the thinking of some writers who accuse progressive educators of undermining excellence in schools.
-I was embarrassed that, until encountering Professor Gardner's work, I shared the assumption that there was a single intelligence, so was relieved to learn that he had too: "I never thought about it much, but I certainly accepted the notion that some people are smart and some are dumb, so I wasn't sceptical about the whole testing milieu in which I performed quite adequately," he said.
+I was embarrassed that, until encountering Professor Gardner's work, I shared the assumption that there was a single intelligence, so was relieved to learn that he had, too: "I certainly accepted the notion that some people are smart and some are dumb, so I wasn't sceptical about the whole testing milieu in which I performed quite adequately," he said.

 Professor Gardner was not the first to doubt the "one intelligence" view.
 In the 1930s, LL Thurstone identified seven "vectors of mind"; and in the 1960s, JP Guilford proposed a remarkable 120-150 mental "factors".
-But his predecessors shared with "g" theorists the assumption that intelligences could be measured through standardised tests, using proxies for real achievements to identify levels of intelligence.
-Professor Gardner doubts that intelligences can be measured this way, and has recently criticised educators who believe they can.
+But his predecessors shared the assumption with "g" theorists that intelligences could be measured through standardised tests, using proxies for real achievements to identify levels of intelligence.
+Professor Gardner doubts that intelligences can be measured this way.

 It's always a puzzle why some academic theories influence education practice while others do not.
 I asked Professor Gardner why he thought his theory had been so influential: "First of all, any educator knows that kids differ from one another on multiple dimensions and that IQ testing produces both false positives and false negatives.
 To have a Harvard professor write a big book that critiques IQ tests and suggests other ways of classifying students, plus lucky timing, probably combined to give me 15 minutes of fame over 20 years ago.